lalainaratsirarison/youtube_channel_videos_downloader/README.md

 - Automatic retrieval of videos from a YouTube channel.
 - Selection of videos to download via a simple user interface.
-- Download videos with the best available quality (up to a defined resolution).
+- Download videos with the best video quality (up to a defined resolution).

 ## Prerequisites